Earth First!: Protest and ecodefense

-Most activists of Earth First! have previously participated in more moderate forms of environmental and political activism, including protest marches and writing letters to politicians.
-'Fawn", an Earth First!er in the United States, grew up as a Republican, in a middle-class family.
-Most members of Earth First! identify as decentralized, locally informed activists whose ideas stem from communitarian ethics.
-One of the early critics of Earth First!'s change in tactics later accused the FBI of deliberately introducing the concept of Non-Violence to the group.
+Most activists of Earth First have previously participated in more moderate forms of environmental and political activism, including protest marches and writing letters to politicians.
+'Fawn", an Earth Firster in the United States, grew up as a Republican, in a middle-class family.
+Most members of Earth First identify as decentralized, locally informed activists whose ideas stem from communitarian ethics.
+One of the early critics of Earth First's change in tactics later accused the FBI of deliberately introducing the concept of Non-Violence to the group.

 In various parts of the United States, individual citizens and small groups form the base for grassroots political actions.
-These may take the form of legal actions, including protests, timber sale appeals, and educational campaigns or civil disobedience, including tree sitting, road blockades, and sabotage (also called "ecotage" by some Earth First! members, who claim it is a form of ecodefense).
-Often, disruptive direct action is used primarily as a stalling tactic in an attempt to prevent possible environmental destruction while Earth First! lawsuits try to secure long-term victories.
+These may take the form of legal actions, including protests, timber sale appeals, and educational campaigns or civil disobedience, including tree sitting, road blockades, and sabotage (also called "ecotage" by some Earth First members, who claim it is a form of ecodefense).
+Often, disruptive direct action is used primarily as a stalling tactic in an attempt to prevent possible environmental destruction while Earth First lawsuits try to secure long-term victories.
 Reported tactics include road blockades, activists locking themselves to heavy equipment, tree-sitting, and sabotage of machinery.

-Earth First! was known for providing information in the Earth First!
-Journal on the practice of tree-spiking and monkeywrenching (or ecotage), although there is no evidence that Earth First! was involved in related activity.
-In 1990, Judi Bari convinced Earth First! in the Northern California and Southern Oregon region to renounce the practice of tree-spiking, calling them counterproductive to an effort to form a coalition with workers and small logging businesses to defeat large-scale corporate logging in Northern California.
+Earth First was known for providing information in the Earth First!
+Journal on the practice of tree-spiking and monkeywrenching (or ecotage), although there is no evidence that Earth First was involved in related activity.
+In 1990, Judi Bari convinced Earth First in the Northern California and Southern Oregon region to renounce the practice of tree-spiking, calling them counterproductive to an effort to form a coalition with workers and small logging businesses to defeat large-scale corporate logging in Northern California.

-Police used non-lethal weapons and tactics against Earth First! protesters including pepper spray, pain compliance holds, police dogs, and the threat of guns in attempts to coerce the protesters to abandon their lock downs.
+Police used non-lethal weapons and tactics against Earth First protesters including pepper spray, pain compliance holds, police dogs, and the threat of guns in attempts to coerce the protesters to abandon their lock downs.